gjpelletier/delta_method/README.md

 ### Example 2: Using kdeplot with delta_method to overlay nonlinear regression confidence and prediction intervals onto bivariate kernel density estimates

-In this example we analyze the relationship between pH and aragonite saturation (Ωara) in seawater using data from the Multistressor Observations of Coastal Hypoxia and Acidification (MOCHA) Synthesis dataset (https://www.ncei.noaa.gov/access/metadata/landing-page/bin/iso?id=gov.noaa.nodc:0277984) collected along the US west coast during April-Septenber in the upper 200 meters of the ocean within 40 km of the coast.
+In this example we analyze the relationship between pH and aragonite saturation (Ωara) in seawater using data from the Multistressor Observations of Coastal Hypoxia and Acidification (MOCHA) Synthesis dataset (https://www.ncei.noaa.gov/access/metadata/landing-page/bin/iso?id=gov.noaa.nodc:0277984).
+We use a subset of the MOCHA data collected along the US west coast during April-September in the upper 200 meters of the ocean within 40 km of the coast.

 Kernel Density Estimates (KDE) are scaled to values between 0-1.
 Scaled KDE values below 0.001 are masked using a threshold value of 0.001.